hanfak/airportv2-mvn-enterprise/Task.md

     - simple main, with command line interface
 - ~~Add Exceptions, then try catch them and add logs with stack trace~~
     - ~~slf4j~~
+- ~~plant uml~~
+    - use intellij plugin to generate this file
+    - TODO: generate using code ie workflow
 - Add Jetty server, split up usecase into several classes
     - property file
     - respond with json, custom marshaller and unmarshaller